Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 This shows the number of reads that 'cover' each section of the genome.
-The red line shows a rolling average around 50x - this means that on average every part of the genome was sequenced 50X.
-It is important to have sufficient depth of coverage in order to be confident that any features you find in your data are real and not a result of sequencing errors.
+The red line shows a rolling average around 50x - this means that on average every part of the genome was sequenced 50 times.
+It is important to have sufficient depth of coverage in order to be confident that any features you find in your data are real and not a result of noise (sequencing errors).

 <img src="./media/image20.png" height="300"/>

-The Insert Size Histogram displays the range of sizes of the DNA fragments.
-It shows how well your DNA was size selected before sequencing.
+The Insert Size Histogram displays the range of sizes of the DNA fragments that were sequenced.
 Note that the 'insert' refers to the DNA that was inserted between the sequencing adaptors, so equates to the size range of the DNA that was used.
+Recall that paired-end sequencing involves sequencing both ends of each fragment.
+Therefore, after aligning both ends against the reference, it is possible to measure the distance between each end of the fragment with respect to their positions in the reference genome.

-In this case we have paired 300-base reads and our insert size varies around 600 base; so there should only be a small unsequenced gap between the pair of reads.
+In this case we have paired 300-base reads and our insert size is around 600 base; so there should only be a small unsequenced gap between the pair of reads.

 Have a look at some of the other graphs produced with your alignment